Stevens Point, Wisconsin: Economy

-Culture
+Arts and culture

 Stevens Point is home to a community theater group, Central Wisconsin Area Community Theatre (cwACT); a children's museum; and a group of museums run by the Portage County Historical Society, including the Beth Israel Congregation Museum, in the former synagogue.
 (The synagogue has been defunct since 1985.)

 Religion plays a significant role in the community.
 In 1847, the first recorded religious service was held near the town square with a pastor from Norway.
 As time went by, more religions joined the town square, and by 1900, Catholic, Lutheran, and Methodist churches and Jewish synagogues were established within one mile of the downtown area.

 The Central Wisconsin Symphony Orchestra (CWSO) presents four concerts each season.

 Most events happen near the downtown area, many at the town square, which was rebuilt in 2011.
 These include the annual Riverfront Rendezvous, Corn on the Curb, sculpture park summer celebration, Fourth of July parade, Krazy Days and Gather at the River.

 The downtown area was designated a "Wisconsin Main Street Community" and offers specialty shops and restaurants.
 Buildings in downtown Stevens Point are made from materials including Lake Superior limestone, brick, and red granite.
 City and county administrative offices are downtown, as are a bank regional headquarters and two insurance companies.
 Downtown also offers night life on "the Square" that is popular with college students and a farmers' market that has been selling fresh produce for over 100 years.
 The farmers' market is open early summer through early fall.

 Stevens Point hosts the world's largest trivia contest, run by UWSP's radio station, WWSP-FM.
 The contest, which typically involves over 12,000 contestants on more than 400 teams, is held every year in April and lasts 54 consecutive hours, from Friday to Sunday.

 The city was the setting for the first three seasons of the Disney Channel series Liv and Maddie.

-Recreation
+The progressive bluegrass band Horseshoes and Hand Grenades was formed in Stevens Point.